Business Administration

 BSAD 8166 STAFFING THE ORGANIZATION (3 credits)

-This course is a comprehensive review of issues and techniques related to the acquisition of high-quality human resources for optimal organizational effectiveness.
-The course is designed to enable future managers and human resource professionals to utilize effective strategies for recruiting, selecting, placing, and integrating new employees into the organization's workforce.
+This course is a comprehensive review of issues and techniques involved in the acquisition and management of a high quality and diverse workforce for optimal organizational effectiveness.
+Students pursuing future manager and human resource professions will benefit from practice utilizing effective strategies for recruiting, selecting, placing, and integrating new employees into an organization's workforce.
 (Cross-listed with MGMT 4110).

 Prerequisite(s): BSAD 8136 is recommended but not required.